BagusAnanta/Setara/README.md

   > If you want SignIn With you email, make sure you not use password from you email, **create new you passowrd** (Because this application Tester)

 ### Team Description :
-FutureWithGoogle have a great team inside, there are 3 great people team inside
+FutureWithGoogle have a great team inside, there are 3 great people

   1. Team Lead
      - Name : Bagus Ananta Hidayatullah